 – Pendant size: 25 mm x 25 mm / 1″ x 1″

 – On a black adjustable waxed cotton cord

-This unique trinity knot necklace will arrive to you ready for gift giving via registered air mail, delivered upon signature.
+This unique trinity knot necklace will arrive to you ready for gift giving via International Express air mail, with tracking.